The best chocolate cake is made from scratch with easy homemade chocolate frosting. Rich and decadent 3 layers of chocolatey goodness!

 Instructions

-- In a separate large mixing bowl, combine flour, baking soda, baking powder, and salt.
+- In another large mixing bowl, whisk together the flour, baking soda, baking powder, and salt.

-- Mix the cocoa powder and boiling water in a medium bowl until well combined and no lumps remain.
+- In a medium bowl, mix the cocoa powder and boiling water until no lumps remain.

 WHILE THE CAKE IS COOLING, PREPARE THE FROSTING:

-- To assemble the cake, place the first layer top-side down on a cake plate.
+- To assemble the cake, place one cake layer top side down on a cake plate.
 Add ⅓ of the frosting to the top of the cake layer and spread it out evenly.
-Take the second layer and level off the rounded top with a knife or cake leveler.
-Place the second layer on top of the first layer, top-side down.
-Add frosting to this layer and spread out evenly.
-Repeat this with the 3rd layer, and spread the remaining frosting out on the top layer.
-Slice, eat, repeat!
+You will not frost the sides of the cake; only the top and in between each layer.

 Notes